SiliconLabs/gecko-os-js/README.md

 // function to execute when the socket has been opened successfully ws.onopen = function() {
-  // log a message once websocket connection handshake is complete console.log('WebSocket open to WiConnect device!');
+  // log a message once websocket connection handshake is complete console.log('WebSocket open to ZentriOS device!');

-  // use 'list' command using a serial terminal, or using WiConnectJS
+  // use 'list' command using a serial terminal, or using ZentriOSJS
   // open streams on the device will be displayed including a 'WEBS' stream
   // indicating the open websocket
   // e.g. using serial terminal